debrekXuHan/tensorflow_journey/README.md

 Use TensorFlow to train a neural network model and optimize with Adam Optimizer.<br>

 ## oct_unet
-Use the dataset from AI Challenge 2018: https://challenger.ai/competition/fl2018 Use U-Net to train the a medical image segmentation neural network.
+Use the dataset from AI Challenge 2018: https://challenger.ai/competition/fl2018 <br>
+Use U-Net to train the a medical image segmentation neural network.